-- attending each board meeting unless they are unable to do so owing to circumstances beyond their control; - ensuring that they have a knowledge and understanding of the business, risks and material activities of VICO: - overseeing the effective management of VICO by the Management team; - · participating actively in constructively challenging and developing strategies; - · participating actively in the Board's decision making process; - exercising appropriate oversight over the execution of the agreed strategies, goals and to monitor reporting of performance; and - propose strategies to the Board and following challenging Board scrutiny, overseeing the execution of the agreed strategies.
+- attending each board meeting unless they are unable to do so owing to circumstances beyond their control; - ensuring that they have a knowledge and understanding of the business, risks and material activities of VICO; - overseeing the effective management of VICO by the Management team; - participating actively in constructively challenging and developing strategies; - participating actively in the Board's decision making process; - exercising appropriate oversight over the execution of the agreed strategies, goals and to monitor reporting of performance; and - propose strategies to the Board and following challenging Board scrutiny, overseeing the execution of the agreed strategies.

-In the course of 2016, VICO held three Board meetings which were attended by all Board members.
-The Board actively review the prior meeting minutes and matters arising and are provided with an updated on the progress and status of any recommended tasks emanating from previous meeting.
+In the course of 2017, VICO held four standard Board meetings which were attended by all Board Members.
+In addition, the Directors attended a number of workshops and conference calls during 2017, as and when required.
+The Board actively review minutes and matters arising from prior Board Meetings.
+A status update is provided to the Board on each matter arising and any recommended tasks emanating from any open items.